hibobmaster/matrix_chatgpt_bot/README.md

 ## Introduction

 This is a simple Matrix bot that uses OpenAI's GPT API and Bing AI and Google Bard to generate responses to user inputs.
-The bot responds to five types of prompts: `!gpt`, `!chat` and `!bing` and `!pic` and `!bard` depending on the first word of the prompt.
+The bot responds to six types of prompts: `!gpt`, `!chat` and `!bing` and `!pic` and `!bard` and `!lc` depending on the first word of the prompt.
 ![Bing](https://user-images.githubusercontent.com/32976627/231073146-3e380217-a6a2-413d-9203-ab36965b909d.png)
 ![image](https://user-images.githubusercontent.com/32976627/232036790-e830145c-914e-40be-b3e6-c02cba93329c.png)
 ![ChatGPT](https://i.imgur.com/kK4rnPf.jpeg)

 ## Feature

-1. Support Openai ChatGPT and Bing AI and Google Bard(US only at the moment)
+1. Support Openai ChatGPT and Bing AI and Google Bard and Langchain([Flowise](https://github.com/FlowiseAI/Flowise))
 2. Support Bing Image Creator
 3. Support E2E Encrypted Room
 4. Colorful code blocks